top of page

 Lyme Regis, West Dorset

 The existing house was a 60s bungalow squashed into the corner of the substantial site, making no use of the space and views available.
-The client came to us to design a large replacement home which would take advantage of the fantastic position and outlook this site has to offer.
+The client came to us to design this large new build dwelling in Lyme Regis which would take advantage of the fantastic position this site has to offer.

-The layout of the house is 'upside down' so that the key living spaces, master bedroom and balconies at first floor look out across Lyme bay, with the other bedrooms and utility rooms at ground floor will open out to the gardens.
+The layout of the house is 'upside down' so that the key living spaces, master bedroom and balconies at first floor look out across Lyme bay, with the other bedrooms and utility rooms at ground floor opening out to the gardens.

 While the house has a very contemporary form, it relates to the villa vernacular of Lyme Regis through its light materials (render, stone and aluminium) and will incorporate the latest in sustainable technologies to be a flagship example of contemporary residential architecture in Lyme.